wardmo/Maze_Runner/README.md

 ## Next steps

-### I want to have a better visualization solution, printing to the console has certain limits
+### I want to generate a png during each step of the generation process to animate how the algorithm works
-Got this taken care of, but now realizing that generating large mazes with DFS_Generation causes python to break with a RecursionError: maximum recursion depth exceeded while calling a Python object.
-should refactor DFS_Generation with an iterative implementation instead of recursive